brineylab/abstar/README.md

 scikit-bio
 pymongo

 All of the above dependencies can be installed with pip, and will be installed automatically when installing AbStar with pip.
-If you're new to Python, a great way to get started is to install the Anaconda distribution (https://www.continuum.io/downloads), which includes pip as well as a ton of useful scientific Python packages.
+If you're new to Python, a great way to get started is to install the Anaconda Python distribution (https://www.continuum.io/downloads), which includes pip as well as a ton of useful scientific Python packages.

 sequence merging requires PANDAseq (https://github.com/neufeld/pandaseq)
 batch_mongoimport requires MongoDB (http://www.mongodb.org/)